proofcert/proofcert.github.io/_posts/2017-02-26-translating-between-implicit-and-explicit-versions-of-proof.md

 The directory `~/transpiler` contains a small program that takes a clean proof (cf. `~/clean`) and generates code for both λProlog and OCaml kernels.
 Identifiers are suffixed `_p9`, thus ensuring the absence of name clashes.
-To build it, use the provided Makefile and execute it on a clean proof.
+To build it, use the provided Makefile and execute it on a clean proof, as in the example.

 {% highlight bash %}
 make